Select Page

 Checkpoint Charlie

-Checkpoint Charlie was one of the most famous crossing points between East and West Berlin during the Cold War.
-It represented the tensions and confrontations that occurred between American and Soviet military forces.
-The checkpoint became a symbol of the divide between the two worlds and the dangers associated with attempting to cross from East to West.
+Checkpoint Charlie is one of the favored check points between East and West berlin during the Cold War.
+It meant the actions that were taking place between the contingents of the American and Soviet armies.
+The checkpoint then prevalent evolved into a cliché of the two different worlds and the risks that entailed crossing from the East to the West realm.

 Fall of the Berlin Wall